Starting New Session on January 2019

 Music has its own language and forms that has to be understood in order to perform.

-- Learning how to play notes on an acoustic piano
+Learning how to play notes on a piano

 Catherine began studying piano at age of four.
 In 2007, she started her professional training in composition with composer Jun Min, Ahn in Korea.
 Since then she has written for various combination of chamber orchestra, chamber ensemble, choir, and also computer music.
 She also collaborated with dancers, theatre, film, and art installation.